Tsukina-7mochi/esbuild-plugin-sass-deno/README.md

-# ESBuild Plugin SASS (Deno)
+# ESBuild Plugin Sass (Deno)

-Made for the poor souls trying to use SASS/SCSS on Deno using ESBuild as bundler who did not know `esbuild-sass-plugin` was not compatible with Deno due to Dart-SASS being a pain.
+Made for the poor souls trying to use Sass/Scss on Deno using ESBuild as bundler who did not know `esbuild-sass-plugin` was not compatible with Deno due to Dart-SASS being a pain.